JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Revelators_Unenviable_Task.md

 </figure>

-> “But no revelation short of the Universal Father can ever be complete. **All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space.**” ([UB 92:4.9](/en/The_Urantia_Book/92#p4_9))
+> “But no revelation short of the Universal Father can ever be complete. **All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space.**” (<a id="a36_213"></a>[UB 92:4.9](/en/The_Urantia_Book/92#p4_9))

-“**Religion is the revelation to man of his divine and eternal destiny.**” ([UB 195:5.3](/en/The_Urantia_Book/195#p5_3)) So say the revelators.
+“**Religion is the revelation to man of his divine and eternal destiny.**” (<a id="a38_76"></a>[UB 195:5.3](/en/The_Urantia_Book/195#p5_3)) So say the revelators.
 Certainly one of the major tasks for the revelators of The Urantia Papers was to inform Urantians about their “divine and eternal destiny” within the context of a cosmology that includes Paradise, Havona, the seven superuniverses, and the hierarchical structure for the “heavenly hosts.”

 > If at every moment, both present and future, it were eternally certain that nothing has happened  or can happen, not even the most fearful horror invented by the most morbid imagination and translated into fact, which can separate us fro God's love—here would be reason for joy.
 > _Soren Kierkegarde_